Get the best quality images available for surveillance systems

-Have you ever seen a crime drama movie or TV show where a bunch of police are gathered around surveillance footage and suddenly one of them says: “Wait!
+Have you ever watched a crime drama movie or TV show where a bunch of detectives are gathered around surveillance footage and suddenly one of them exclaims, “Wait!
 Zoom in on that guy!
-Enhance the image!” and then suddenly, miraculously, the grainy and blurry footage of what might be vaguely a human becomes a precise, crystal clear vision of the culprit?
-They identify the perp, bring him in, and case closed.
+Enhance the image!”
+And then suddenly and miraculously, the grainy and blurry footage of what might have vaguely appeared to be a human, becomes a precise, crystal clear vision of the culprit.

 IP stands for Internet Protocol, and basically refers to a digital video camera that can send and receive data via a computer network, as opposed to sending a feed to a Digital Video Recorder (DVR).
 This is advantageous for a lot of reasons:

-- Picture Quality: The best analog surveillance camera still can't hold a candle to the worst IP camera when it comes to the resolution of the image it captures.
-At best, an analog camera can manage the equivalent of less than half a megapixel, whereas a Megapixel camera wouldn't be much good if it didn't produce an image of at least ONE of the things it's named after.
-Many of the Everfocus cameras we stock are available in 1.3, 2, or 3mp configurations, which is far better quality than you could hope to achieve with a traditional CCTV camera.
+- • Picture Quality: The best analog surveillance camera still can't hold a candle to the worst IP camera when it comes to the resolution of the image it captures.
 Additionally, IP cameras capture a much wider field of view than comparable analog cameras, meaning a single IP camera is potentially able to do the job of three to four of the old school cams.

-- Flexibility and Scalability: In a traditional analog DVR set-up, each camera must be connected directly to the DVR.
-IP cameras can circumvent this through the use of switches, which allow cameras in close proximity to each other to be connected to a single switch, which then runs a single wire to the NVR (Network Video Recorder).
-This reduces the amount of cabling runs, which makes it ultimately less labor intensive, and also allows you to connect more cameras because you're no longer limited by the number of ports on your DVR.
-On top of that, using a PoE (Power over Ethernet) switch allows your Cat 5e or Cat 6 cable to run the signal AND provide power to your camera, eliminating the need for a separate power supply.
+- • Flexibility and Scalability: In a traditional analog DVR set-up, each camera must be connected directly to the DVR.
+IP cameras can circumvent this using switches.
+These allow cameras in close proximity to each other to be connected to a single switch, which then runs a single wire to the NVR (Network Video Recorder).
+This reduces the amount of cabling runs, which makes it ultimately less labor intensive.
+It also allows you to connect more cameras because you're no longer limited by the number of ports on your DVR.
+On top of that, using a PoE (Power over Ethernet) switch allows your Cat 5e or Cat 6 cable to run the signal and provide power to your camera, eliminating the need for a separate power supply.

-Edgar Allen Poe was a 19th century writer generally known for his macabre short stories – just kidding, that's obviously not the right Poe.
-The PoE we're concerned with is an acronym for “Power over Ethernet” and refers to a system that passes electrical power along with data on an Ethernet cable.
-As we mentioned, this bundles power and data together and removes the necessity of a separate power source, which just adds more cables.
+PoE, as we mentioned previously, is an acronym for “Power over Ethernet.”
+It refers to a system that passes electrical power along with data on an Ethernet cable.
+This bundles power and data together and removes the necessity of a separate power source, which just adds more cables.
 A POE switch also allows you to rig more cameras together to the same NVR.
-These switches can provide several ports for connecting cameras, and then those PoEs in turn can be connected to a single NVR in a “tree” style configuration, provided your switch is able to handle the power and network traffic.
-A similar amount of cameras would require additional DVRs in an analog set-up, and that means more cables, and more work.
+These switches can provide several ports for connecting cameras.
+Those POEs, in turn, can be connected to a single NVR in a “tree” style configuration, provided your switch is able to handle the power and network traffic.
+A similar number of cameras would require additional DVRs in an analog set-up, which means more cables — and more work.

-- EAN Plus (Box Camera): a box camera is optimal for when you need a small, specific area that you may want to zoom in close on, since its aim is fixed in a single direction.
-No lens is included, so you'll need to separately purchase a C/CS mount lens.
+- • Box Cameras: A box camera is optimal for when you need a small, specific area that you may want to zoom in close on, since its aim is fixed in a single direction.

-- EZN Bullet Camera: like dome cameras, bullet cameras can be adjusted to point at a specific desired location, but they usually have a better range and zoom capabilities than most dome cameras.
-However, they are far less discreet – while a dome camera is small and unobtrusive, pretty much everything about a bullet screams “HEY!
-CAMERA OVER HERE!”
-So, your choice may depend on whether or not you WANT your cameras to be noticed.
-The housing on many domes also helps disguise the exact area the lens is oriented toward, whereas a bullet makes it abundantly clear what is being filmed.
-Also, while bullet cameras are typically rated highly in weatherproofing and are often used outdoors (Everfocus's model is rated IP 66 which is nothing to sneeze at), their design makes them more susceptible to damaged or tampering, as they lack the compact enclosure design of domes.
+- • Bullet Cameras: Like dome cameras, bullet cameras can be adjusted to point at a specific desired location, but they usually have a better range and zoom capabilities than most dome cameras.
+However, they are far less discreet.
+While a dome camera is small and unobtrusive, a bullet camera is more conspicuous, making it abundantly clear what is being filmed.
+Your choice may depend on whether you want your cameras to be noticed.
+While bullet cameras are also typically used outdoors and rated highly in weatherproofing, their design makes them more susceptible to damage or tampering, as they lack the compact enclosure design of dome cameras.

-If you're familiar with a traditional analog CCTV set up, you know that your cameras need to be linked to a Digital Video Recorder (DVR) that records, processes, and stores all the data.
+If you're familiar with a traditional analog CCTV set up, you know your cameras need to be linked to a Digital Video Recorder (DVR) that records, processes, and stores all the data.
 IP cameras require a Network Video Recorder (NVR) that serves much the same purpose.
-So what's the difference?
-Well, as we mentioned, through the use of switches you can connect many more cameras to a single NVR.
+What’s the difference between the two?
+As we mentioned, switches enable you to connect several cameras to a single NVR.
 There is also more freedom and versatility in their placement, as it only needs to be on the same LAN (local area network) as your IP based cameras.

 From a technical standpoint, the two recorders differ in where the video footage is actually processed.
-In an analog set-up, a DVR is responsible for this, while in an IP set-up this is done in-camera and then streamed to the NVR.
-In actuality, an NVR is more or less a software program, and while it is usually run on a dedicated, standalone device, there are pure software NVR options available.
+In an analog set-up, a DVR is responsible for this, while in an IP setup this is done in-camera and then streamed to the NVR.
+An NVR is actually more or less a software program.
+And while it is usually run on a dedicated, standalone device, there are pure software NVR options available.

 When selecting the right NVR, one of the most important things to keep in mind is throughput, which is the standard for determining an NVR's performance (measured in megabits per second [Mbps]).
 The higher the throughput, the more bandwidth the NVR is capable of handling.
 The higher the resolution and frame rate of your camera, the more bandwidth it'll take up.